okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Error Responses

-If an invalid email is passed to `profile` in the request body, the response will return a 400 BAD REQUEST with error code E0000001.
+If an invalid email is passed to `profile` in the request body, the response returns a 400 BAD REQUEST with error code E0000001.

-If the email operation is not enabled for the request `role` on the org, the response will return a 403 FORBIDDEN with error code E0000038.
+If the email operation isn't enabled for the request `role` on the org, the response returns a 403 FORBIDDEN with error code E0000038.

-If the email already exists for the current user, the response will return a 409 CONFLICT with error code E0000157.
+If the email already exists for the current user, the response returns a 409 CONFLICT with error code E0000157.

 #### Usage example